Michael-Reefe/Loki.jl/README.md

 `subtract_cubic_spline = false`

 If set to true, for the emission line fit, a cubic spline fit to the continuum will be subtracted instead of the actual continuum fit.
 Use this option if your continuum model is not fitting as accurately as you would like around emission lines of interest, but you still want to extract accurate fluxes for those lines.

+`F_test_ext = false`

+This option is a bit complicated to explain, but essentially, the situation is as follows.
+If you're using templates for the PSF and the PSF templates take up most of the amplitude of the continuum, it can cause the extinction to be driven unphysically high since it has a small effect.
+If this happens, the code tries to automatically redo the fit with the extinction locked to 0.
+If you set `F_test_ext = true`, then when this happens, the code will perform an F-test on the fit with the extinction locked to 0 vs the fit with the extinction unlocked and determine if the extinction is actually statistically significant, and it will only use the results with the extinction if there is a significant statistical improvement in the fit.

 ```toml
 [cosmology]